Jordonbc/HarmonyLink/README.md

-# HarmonyLink: The Handheld Game Link
+# HarmonyLink: Client

-HarmonyLink is a powerful plugin designed to bridge the gap between your favorite game engines and handheld gaming devices.
-Initially focusing on the Steam Deck, HarmonyLink aims to provide seamless integration with a variety of handheld devices, enabling games to access critical system metrics and offer a more personalized, immersive gaming experience.
+Welcome to the client-side application for the HarmonyLink project.
+This innovative software is developed with the Rust programming language and is aimed at enhancing the handheld gaming experience.
+The main function of this client is to run the DLL which is currently closed-source.

+## License

+This project is licensed under the GNU General Public License v3.0 or later.

+## The Vision and The Reality

+The central goal with HarmonyLink is to provide a comprehensive and interactive gaming experience on handheld devices.
+This client-side application is a crucial part of this vision.

 ## Key Features

-- Device Identification: HarmonyLink allows games to recognize the specific handheld device they are running on.
+1. **Device Identification**: HarmonyLink equips games with the ability to identify the specific handheld device they are operating on.

-- User-Set Power Limits: HarmonyLink provides access to user-defined power limits, allowing games to adapt and optimize performance based on these constraints.

-- Real-Time Metrics: With HarmonyLink, games can access real-time information about the handheld device's power usage and docking status, enabling a level of interaction and responsiveness previously unattainable.
+2. **Real-Time Metrics**: Games can access real-time data about the handheld device's power usage and docking status through HarmonyLink.

-- Cross-Platform Compatibility: Although initial development focuses on Unreal Engine and the Steam Deck, HarmonyLink is designed with the future in mind.
-We plan to extend compatibility to other game engines like Unity and more handheld devices.
+3. **Cross-Platform Compatibility**: HarmonyLink extends its functionality to Windows games running on Proton/Wine.

+## How It Works

+HarmonyLink operates using a client-server structure.
+This client-side application runs the DLL on the host side (native Linux or Windows), and games access the metrics via an API.

+Developers and modders can easily implement GET and POST requests from the API, integrating system metrics into games.
+These metrics can be used to adapt the game's quality settings, providing a more customized gaming experience.

 ## Getting Started
-To compile HarmonyLink for Unreal Engine, follow these steps:

-> NOTE: This guide assumes that you have a basic understanding of using Unreal Engine and its plugin system.

-1. Clone the repository to your local machine.
+1. Clone the repository: `git clone https://github.com/Jordonbc/HarmonyLinkClient.git`
-2. Navigate to the directory containing the .uproject file of your Unreal Engine project.
-3. Create a "Plugins" folder if it doesn't already exist.
-4. Copy the "HarmonyLink" folder into the "Plugins" folder.
-5. Open your Unreal Engine project.
-You'll be prompted to build missing modules.
-6. Click "Yes" to rebuild now.
+2. Navigate into the directory: `cd HarmonyLinkClient`
+3. Build the project: `cargo build`
+4. Run the project: `cargo run`

+Please note that while the DLL is currently closed-source, we're open to making it open-source if it gains popularity.
+We're excited to see how the project evolves with community engagement.

+## Showcasing HarmonyLink

+To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in desktop mode.
+(Insert link to video here)

-## Get Involved
+## Conclusion
-HarmonyLink is a community-driven project and we welcome contributions of all kinds:

-- Bug Reports: Found a problem?
-Let us know so we can fix it!
-- Feature Suggestions: Have an idea for improving HarmonyLink?
-We'd love to hear it.
-- Code Contributions: Want to get your hands dirty?
-Feel free to make a pull request.
-For major changes, please open an issue first to discuss what you'd like to change.

-Before contributing, please make sure to read our Contributing Guide and Code of Conduct.

-Join us as we revolutionize the handheld gaming experience.
-Whether you're a game developer aiming to optimize your game for handheld devices or a gamer looking forward to more immersive and responsive handheld games, HarmonyLink is the plugin you've been waiting for.
+HarmonyLink is a significant step towards revolutionizing the handheld gaming experience.
+Whether you're a game developer aiming to optimize your games for handheld devices or a gamer seeking a more personalized handheld gaming experience, HarmonyLink might just be what you've been waiting for.

+We welcome your feedback, questions, and suggestions.
+Feel free to raise an issue or submit a pull request.
+Happy coding and game on!